gloinul/draft-westerlund-tsvwg-sctp-dtls-chunk/draft-ietf-tsvwg-sctp-dtls-chunk.md

 causing a simultaneous sending of INIT chunks.
 Depending on port configuration SCTP supports this happening during the association establishment, and the result will be a single SCTP association.
-However, to select the same key management method on both sides, the SCTP stack will resolve the key management role for this association.
+However, to select the same Key Management Method on both sides, the SCTP stack will resolve the key management role for this association.

 Request: Set Supported DTLS Key Management Methods